JTorgander/hmc-sandbox/README.md

 compile_bs(model_name=model_name, bridgestan_path=BS_PATH)
 ```

-Here the argument “bridgestan_path” should be set to the bridgestan
+Here the argument “bridgestan_path” should be set to the Bridgestan
 install directory.
-Other users are referred to the bridgestan
+Other users are referred to the Bridgestan
 [documentation](https://github.com/roualdes/bridgestan).
 Note that the
 model needs to be recompiled whenever the `.stan` file is modified.
 The
 compiled model can now be loaded using the following function.